Email Reminders are no longer a headache! Find out how you can compose a sophisticated and gentle reminder email and eliminate no-shows.

 What are Reminder Emails and Why are they Important?

-Reminder emails can come in handy in more ways than one.
-They can be used to confirm that an appointment has been booked, remind a customer of an upcoming appointment, or to follow up after an appointment has happened to nudge your customer to book their next appointment or to complete a survey on their service.
+Gentle Reminder Emails can come in handy in more ways than one.
+They can be used to confirm that an appointment has been booked, remind a customer of an upcoming appointment, or follow up after an appointment, to nudge your customer to book their next appointment or to complete a survey on their service.

-The following are instances where a well-crafted reminder email can be your saviour.
+The following are instances where a well-crafted reminder email can help: